Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation on Unlearning Benchmarks

 \textbf{Evaluation Metric.} We now discuss the appropriate choice of core metrics for evaluating $\widehat{\pk}$ across benchmarks:

 \underline{TOFU.} We exploit ES and LJ as the core evaluation metric.
-Unlike RS and CS, which capture surface-level similarity, ES and LJ focuse on evaluating the semantic consistency and relatedness between the generated response and the gold answer.
+Unlike RS and CS, which capture surface-level similarity, ES and LJ focus on evaluating the semantic consistency and relatedness between the generated response and the gold answer.
 This distinction is essential because TOFU gold answers are \textit{full sentences}, but only a small segment contains the sensitive information.
-Subsequently, RS and CS can assign high scores even when the sensitive information is missing. \textbf{Table~\ref{tab:example_tofu_0}} demonstrates that, despite the model output does not reveal the sensitive information, RS and CS assign spuriously high scores, whereas ES and LJ provide the correct evaluation by assigning a score of $0$.
-Further, \textbf{Table~\ref{tab:example_2}} shows that they reliably detect when a generated response leaks information. \underline{MUSE.} We use RS as the core evaluation metric.
+Subsequently, RS and CS can assign high scores even when the sensitive information is missing. \textbf{Table~\ref{tab:example_1}} demonstrates that, despite the model output being factually incorrect, RS and CS assign spuriously high scores, whereas ES and LJ provide the correct evaluation by assigning a score of $0$.
+Further, \textbf{Table~\ref{tab:example_2}} shows that they reliably detect when a generated response correctly answers the question.

+\underline{MUSE-News.} We use RS as the core evaluation metric.
 Since the gold answers are \textit{short} and \textit{keyword-based}, RS-recall between the generated response and the ground truth provides an accurate measure of information leakage.
 Conversely, ES produces a binary score that reduces its sensitivity to cases of partial correctness.
 RS offers a continuous scale, enabling a more precise assessment of fine-grained differences in model performance.
-CS is unsuitable for short, keyword-based gold answers because the generated responses could be significantly longer than the gold answers, which increases similarity scores and obscures missing keywords.
-LJ is not used here, as RS already provides a reliable measure, while LJ introduces additional computational cost without a measurable gain for this benchmark.
+CS is unsuitable for short, keyword-based gold answers because the generated responses could be significantly longer than the answers increasing similarity scores and obscures missing keywords.